imoiwm/PMASinfonia/README.md

 ---------------------------------
 ### FAQ:
  - The entry point (which file should we go to start):
-   - The home.php file is the main page.
+   - The `home.php` file is the main page (localhost/PMASinfonia/home.php).
  - How to start the project?
-   - Read the setup portion of the README, then start XAMPP Apache.
+   - Read the setup portion of the README, then start XAMPP.
+       - The XAMPP services used are Apache and, if you're using this service for databases, mySQL.
  - What's supposed to be the functionalities?
    - A home page featuring various photographs with the fraternity.
    - A calendar featuring events that the fraternity has set up for the community.